Staying well and dealing with minor ailments

 Keep warm - this may help prevent colds, flu or more serious health conditions such as heart attacks, strokes and pneumonia.
 See our page here for information, guidance and tips on keeping warm this winter.

 Eat well - food gives you energy, which helps to keep you warm.
 So, try to have regular hot meals and drinks throughout the day.
 See our page here for information, guidance and tips on meals and meals services, affordable eating and diet and nutrition,

-The NHS also produce a Keep Warm, Keep Well leaflet which is packed with advice for the over 60s, those living with a disability, or low income families.
+Public Health England have also produce a Stay well this winter leaflet which is packed with advice for the over 60s, those living with a disability, or low income families.

 Getting help for winter ailments

-There's more advice on staying well and dealing with minor ailments on the NHS Stay Well This Winter website .
+There's more advice on staying well and dealing with minor ailments on the NHS How to stay well in winter website .